drhoopoe/academic-kickstart/content/post/p062001/why_hoopoe.md

 editable: false
 featured: true
 image:
+placement: 1
-  caption: 'Image from Eleazar Albin, *A Natural History of Birds: Illustrated with a Hundred and One Copper Plates, Curiously Engraven from the Life* (London, 1731), p.
-139'
+caption: "Image from Eleazar Albin, *A Natural History of Birds: Illustrated with a Hundred and One Copper Plates, Curiously Engraven from the Life* (London, 1731), p.
+139"
 focal_point: "Smart"
 preview_only: false
+alt_text: A picture of a hoopoe bird

 ---